bertogross/laravel-reverb-chat/README.md

 ```

 #### 4. Set Up and Seed the Database:
-Start your web server and set up the database schema with Laravel's migration feature.
+Set up the database schema with Laravel's migration feature.
 By default, the password for all seeded user accounts is set to 'password'.
 ```bash
 php artisan migrate:fresh --seed
 ```